How can I troubleshoot an AppStream 2.0 image builder that is stuck in Pending status?

 Get-AppxPackage -AllUsers -Name AppXpackageName | Remove-AppxPackage -AllUsers

 Note: The image builder must run Server 2019.
 The -AllUsers parameter was added in build 1709.
-Currently, Server 2016 in the image builder runs on build 1607 and returns an error with the -AllUsers parameter.
+Server 2016 in the image builder runs on build 1607 and returns an error with the -AllUsers parameter.

 For more information, see Get-AppxPackage on the Microsoft website.